 Survivor (2015) - A Foreign Service Officer in London tries to prevent a terrorist attack set in New York, but is forced to go on the run after she is framed for crimes she didn't commit.
 The A-list cast stars Dylan McDermott and Milla Jovovich and directed by James McTeigue.

 Diplomats (2015 - In turnaround) - A comedy film based on Dennis Rodman's "basketball diplomacy" trips to North Korea.
-Announced in 2015 but has apparently never been filmed.
-Was to be directed by "Barbershop" and "Fantastic Four" director Tim Story
+Was announced in 2015 but apparently never filmed.
+Was to have been directed by "Barbershop" and "Fantastic Four" director Tim Story

 Inside the American Embassy (2018) - Documentary-style reality show about the inner workings of U.S. Embassy London and its extremely pro-Trump, billionaire political appointee ambassador.
 The show aired on UK's Channel4 and there doesn't appear to be a way of watching the series unless you are a UK cable subscriber.
 If anyone has a work-around or knows of other streaming service where it can be found, please let me know.
 Brief snippets can be found on YouTube.

 Long Shot (2019) - Rom-Com starring the lovely Charlize Theron as "S" - the Secretary of State who is running for President in 2020.
 Seth Rogan, as his usual lovable stoner self, plays a journalist who becomes her speechwriter.
 Hilarious film, even more-so for FS folks due to several inside DOS/USG jokes.
 Anyone who has ever served as a control officer for an "S" visit will truly appreciate this flick (or trigger nightmares!)
 Sadly, this movie was badly marketed and the trailers and posters really did the film injustice.